Steph-Z/stock_platform/README.md

 4. **Install the project in editable mode**
 This allows you to make changes to the source code without reinstalling: pip install -e "root_of_project"

+5. **Create a.env**
+To connect to the hugging face API create an account and get an API key.
+Store it in the .env